-"When we learned that the hardest hit place was here, we spoke to our bishop and he encouraged us to come here to comfort the families of the victims," said a priest who gave his name only as Father Marco as he walked through Pescara del Tronto.
+"When we learned that the hardest hit place was here, we came, we spoke to our bishop and he encouraged us to come here to comfort the families of the victims," said the Rev. Marco as he walked through Pescara del Tronto.
 "They have given us a beautiful example, because their pain did not take away their dignity."

-Italy's civil protection agency said the death toll had risen to 250 by Thursday afternoon, with more than 180 of the fatalities in Amatrice.
-At least 365 others were hospitalized, and 215 people were pulled from the rubble alive since the quake struck.
+Italy's civil protection agency said the death toll had risen to 250 Thursday afternoon with at least 365 others hospitalized.
+Most of the dead — 184 — were in Amatrice.
 A Spaniard and five Romanians were among the dead, according to their governments.

-There was no clear estimate of how many people might still be missing, since the rustic area was packed with summer vacationers.
+There was no clear estimate of the missing, since the rustic area was packed with summer vacationers ahead of a popular Italian food festival this weekend.
 The Romanian government alone said 11 of its citizens were missing.

 As the search effort continued, the soul-searching began.

-Those old towns do not have to conform to the country's anti-seismic building codes.
+Italy, which has the highest seismic hazard in Western Europe, also has thousands of picturesque medieval villages with old buildings that do not have to conform to the country's anti-seismic building codes.
 Making matters worse, those codes often aren't applied even when new buildings are built.

 Geologists surveyed the damage Thursday to determine which buildings were still inhabitable, while Culture Ministry teams were fanning out to assess the damage to some of the region's cultural treasures, especially its medieval-era churches.

-Major quakes in Italy are often followed by criminal charges being filed against architects, builders and officials responsible for public works.
-In the case of the L'Aquila quake, prosecutors also put six geologists on trial for allegedly failing to adequately warn residents about the temblor.
+Major quakes in Italy are often followed by criminal charges being filed against architects, builders and officials responsible for public works if the buildings crumble.
+In the case of the L'Aquila quake, prosecutors also put six geologists on trial for allegedly having failed to adequately warn residents about the temblor.
 Their convictions were overturned on appeal.

-In Pescara del Tronto, rescue crews were looking Thursday for three people believed crushed in a hard-to-reach area.
+In Pescara del Tronto, rescue crews were still looking for three people believed crushed in a hard-to-reach area.

 "The dogs from our dog rescue unit make us think there could be something," said Danilo Dionisi, a spokesman for the firefighters.